Amira-shab/XLNC-Lunar_WRO-FE/README.md

     ├── drive.odometry        # Odometry calculations & coordinate tracking core
     ├── opening.round         # Qualification round execution profile
     └── obstacle.round        # Obstacle-avoidance routine execution profile
-🎯 Documented File Indexes:
-src/main.py: Main state machine managing the core loops and operational steps for both Qualification and Obstacle rounds.

-src/opening.round: Low-level motor control routines including gyro-straightening and encoder-based movement for the opening run.

-src/camera.code: Python script executed directly on the OpenMV sensor for real-time color blob tracking and focal contour filtering.

-src/drive.odometry: Mathematical implementation of the coordinate translation algorithms.

-src/obstacle.round: Autonomous roadmap sequences optimized explicitly for navigating above and around dense obstacle segments.

-🚀 How to Reproduce This Robot
-Hardware Setup: Assemble the chassis utilizing the V2 suspension layout found in docs/suspension.JPG.
-Mount the front small Spike Prime motor parallel to the steering knuckles to achieve the specified 70
-∘
-  maximum mechanical turning throw.

-Camera Flash: Upload src/camera.code to the OpenMV Cam H7 using the OpenMV IDE.
-Ensure the LPF2 emulation protocol driver is enabled.

-Main Controller Deployment: Load the contents of the src/ directory into the LEGO Spike Prime app (using the advanced Python project mode).

-Execution: Place the robot on the starting grid.
-Ensure it is completely stationary to allow the IMU boot-hook routine (while not self.hub.imu.ready()) to calibrate successfully.
-The hub will emit a 100 Hz sound cue once it is safe to start the run.